alexisP/alexisp.github.io/_posts/2022-04-12-connected-registry.md

 Pull image from the device
 --------------------------

-Connect to a local VM that is supposed to use the connected registry as its container registry.
+Next step is to connect to a local VM that is supposed to use the connected registry as its container registry.
 In our example everything is done on the same VM.
-We first validate that we can connected to our local registry with our token
+We first validate that we can connect to our local registry with our token

 ![image]({{ site.baseurl }}/assets/images/connected-registry/docker-login.png)